Mrs. Laura Bush to Honor Arts and Education Programs for Underserved Youth

 The President's Committee on the Arts and the Humanities (PCAH) bridges the interests of federal agencies and the private sector, supports special projects that increase participation, and helps incorporate the humanities and the arts into White House objectives.
 Mrs. Laura Bush is the Honorary Chair of the PCAH.

-The National Endowment for the Arts exists to foster, preserve and promote excellence in the arts, to bring art to all Americans, and to provide leadership in arts education.
+The National Endowment for the Arts is a public agency dedicated to supporting excellence in the arts, both new and established; bringing the arts to all Americans; and providing leadership in arts education.

 National Endowment for the Arts · an independent federal agency